Sourdough Sugar Cookies

 86 g powdered sugar

-• Add the sour cream, eggs, vanilla, and almond extract.
-Mix until combined, about 1-2 minutes.
+• Add the sour cream, eggs, vanilla,and almond extract.
+Mix on medium low until combined, about 1-2 minutes.

 28 g sour cream